Africa

 Keegan J. Dowling was born August 3, 1979.
 He graduated from Martin Luther College in New Ulm, Minn., in 2002 and from Wisconsin Lutheran Seminary in Mequon, Wis., in 2013.
 Pastor Dowling has held a multitude of jobs, from teaching in California and China all the way to flying aircraft and being an ordinary seaman on Great Lakes freighter ships.
 After eight years as an officer in the U.S. Naval Reserve, he received his Honorable Discharge in October 2010, with the rank of Lieutenant (O-3).
 He has lived in seven states and three different countries.

-He and his wife, Kathryn, have four kids: Maximilian (Max) born in 2010, Augustine (Gus) born in 2013, Scheherazade (Zade) born in 2014, and Jael (Ellie) born in 2017.
+He and his wife, Kathryn, have four kids: Maximilian (Max), Augustine (Gus), Scheherazade (Zade), and Jael (Ellie).
 All six are dual citizens of the United States and Canada.

 Pastor Dowling served as parish pastor of Abiding Word, Orléans, Ontario, Canada, from his graduation from seminary in 2013 until the spring of 2022, when he accepted a call to serve as a member of the outreach committee of the One Africa Team.
 He has wanted to be a missionary since the age of eight and is excited to connect with individuals and groups throughout the continent of Africa to explore possible fellowship connections with WELS.
-He and his family are moving to Lusaka, Zambia, in the summer of 2022.
+He and his family currently live in Lusaka, Zambia.

 Download and read more biographies at wels.net/missionarybios.

 Benjamin Foxen was born November 22, 1982.
 He graduated from Martin Luther College in New Ulm, Minn., in 2005 and from Wisconsin Lutheran Seminary in Mequon, Wis., in 2010.
-Pastor Foxen served as a missionary to Russia from 2010-2016, and as pastor of Cross of Glory Lutheran Church in Peoria, Ariz., from 2016-present.
+Pastor Foxen served as a missionary to Russia from 2010-2016 and as pastor of Cross of Glory Lutheran Church in Peoria, Ariz., from 2016-2022.

-Shortly, Pastor Foxen and his family will head to Lusaka, Zambia.
-He will serve on the outreach committee of the One Africa Team as it seeks to engage the whole continent of Africa with the gospel of our Savior, Jesus Christ.
+Pastor Foxen and his family live in Lusaka, Zambia.
+He serves on the outreach committee of the One Africa Team as it seeks to engage the whole continent of Africa with the gospel of our Savior, Jesus Christ.

 Download and read more biographies at wels.net/missionarybios.

-Missionary Hoff is eager to partner with the One Africa Team and serve as an instructor and mentor for TELL students throughout Africa.
-He looks forward to the opportunity to meet the men and women who have studied God’s ord with other TELL instructors.
+Missionary Hoff partners with the One Africa Team and serves as an instructor and mentor for TELL students throughout Africa.
+He looks forward to the opportunity to meet the men and women who have studied God’s Word with other TELL instructors.
 He will assist in their training, walk beside them through their courses, and encourage them as they work toward becoming TELL Bible leaders themselves.

-His wife Kate enjoys singing with the church choir and has been very involved as a volunteer at Neenah Lutheran School.
-Her medical background as a registered nurse has come in handy (perhaps more than she’d ) thanks to their very active and adventurous boys.
+His wife Kate’s medical background as a registered nurse has come in handy (perhaps more than she’d like) thanks to their very active and adventurous boys.
 Missionary Hoff and Kate were married in 2012 and have been blessed with three children: Micah, Caleb, and Josiah.
-The Hoff’s and their two cats, Bones and Zira, are looking forward to their new lives and ministry based in Lusaka, Zambia.
+The Hoff’s and their two cats, Bones and Zira, are enjoying their new lives and ministry based in Lusaka, Zambia.

 Download and read more biographies at wels.net/missionarybios.

-Missionary Dan Kroll serves as part of the One Africa Team.
-He and his wife Karen live in Lilongwe, Malawi, as empty nesters.
+Missionary Dan Kroll and his wife Karen live in Lilongwe, Malawi, as empty nesters.
 They moved from Cameroon to Malawi in 2018 when a civil war broke out that prevented the Krolls from continuing to live there.
-Missionary Kroll is on the One Africa Team outreach team, currently serving groups in Nigeria, Liberia, Cameroon, and Uganda.
+Missionary Kroll is on the One Africa Team outreach team, currently serving groups in Cameroon, Liberia, Nigeria, and Uganda.

 Download and read more biographies at wels.net/missionarybios.